rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     sudo make O=~/build/kernel modules_install
     ```

     On our Rocky system, this command will install all the compiled kernel modules into the `/lib/modules/<new_kernel-version>` directory.
-In this example, this path will translate to `/lib/modules/6.5.7-custom/`.
+This path will translate to `/lib/modules/6.5.7-custom/` in this example.
 This is the path from which the kernel will load all loadable modules, as needed.

     !!!
 TIP

-        The footprint (size) of the kernel modules installed via `make modules_install` can end up getting pretty large because the modules include debugging symbols.
+        The footprint (size) of the kernel modules installed via `make modules_install` can get pretty significant because the modules include debugging symbols.
 As a result, you could easily end up with a `/lib/modules/6.5.7-custom/` directory that is close to  5GB in size!

         For this guide we avoid this large size by including the `INSTALL_MOD_STRIP=1` option in our `make modules_install` invocation.
 You can reduce the total size by orders of magnitude (For example - less than 200 MB!!) by stripping away these debugging symbols.